Soumikdas96/hackerrank-10-days--js-coding-solution-/README.md

 ## Introduction

-Thirty days of code by Hacker rank is aimed at improving your coding skills by coding for 30 days in a row.
+Ten days of code by Hacker rank is aimed at improving your coding skills by coding for 10 days in a row.
-You can also unlock a new code challenge and tutorial each day and then, submit solutions in Java, python and other popular languages.
+You can also unlock a new code challenge and tutorial each day and then, submit solutions in JavaScript.
 But, this can prove to be quite a difficult task at times.
 So, here are some solutions for you to go through.
 ### Solutions